oppia/oppia/CONTRIBUTING.md

 We do not use author tags in files, since they tend to be inaccurate or become stale when the author is no longer a regular contributor.
 However, you can still find the author of a particular change in a file by running the command:

-You can find the author of a particular change in a file as follows:

 ```
 git blame file-name
 ```